Nargeshdb/RLCPractice/README.md

 A resource leak occurs when a program fails to close a resource, such as a file or a socket.
 Resource leaks can lead to bugs, security vulnerabilities, and performance problems.
-You can see a couple of small examples of resource leaks in [this blog post](https://aws.amazon.com/blogs/devops/resource-leak-detection-in-amazon-codeguru/) but you should also search for other background resources.
+You can see a couple of small examples of resource leaks in [this blog post](https://aws.amazon.com/blogs/devops/resource-leak-detection-in-amazon-codeguru/) but you should also search for other relevant documents if you are unfamiliar with resource leaks.

 The Resource Leak Checker is part of the [Checker Framework](https://checkerframework.org/), which is a collection of pluggable type checkers.
 To learn more about pluggable type checking in general, read Chapters 1 and 2 in